 Deb Busch originally opened Creative Notions in 1996.
-This filled the void that had been left by the previous fabric shop that closed in 1991.
-Connie was working for Tom Busch (Deb’s husband) at the vet clinic, so knew Deb as a friend as well as a customer.
+This filled the void that had been left when the previous fabric shop closed in 1991.
+Connie purchased the shop from Deb in 1999.
 Connie had been sewing since she was around eight years old.
-Her Mom sewed, so did her grandmother, her aunts, and there were also those years spent in 4-H. Three years after the shop had been opened, Connie purchased it from Deb in 1999.
+Her Mom sewed, so did her grandmother, her aunts, and there were also those years spent in 4-H.

-Today, Creative Notions carries a large selection of 100% cotton fabrics in every color and print possible.
-Fabrics are found in groups of floral, fruits, animals, Americana and many other designs.
-There is also a large selection of quilting books, patterns, notions, embroidery patterns and floss, shirts and several sewn items already made for sale.
+Today, Creative Notions carries a large selection of 100% cotton fabrics from quality manufacturers in a large variety of colors and prints.
+Fabrics are found in groups of floral, foods, animals, farm scenes, Americana, baby prints and many other designs.
+There is also a large selection of quilting books, patterns, notions, embroidery patterns and floss, and many sewn items already made for sale.

-To inspire your creativity there are finished items displayed throughout the shop…from fun fleece socks to baby blankets and jacket/hat sets for new babies.
-There are also cozy jackets to table runners and wall hangings to full size quilts.
-These items are for sale as well.
+To inspire your creativity there are finished items displayed throughout the shop including baby items, table runners, wall hangings, placemats and full size quilts.
+All items are for sale.

-We also put quilts together for people who don’t know how to sew or just don’t have the time to sew but would like a quilt for that someone special.
+We also put quilts together for people who are not sewers or just don’t have the time to sew but would like that special gift or quilt for that special someone.

-Stop in to see what’s all in store for you and if you quilt or stitch, make plans to visit Creative Notions in West Point.
-I know you’ll have a pleasant visit and as it is with most quilters, you can never have enough fabric.
+Stop in and see us at Creative Notions in West Point.
+We have over 3000 bolts of fabric for you to pick from.
+I know you’ll have a pleasant visit and as it is with most quilters, you can never have enough fabric!!